 Marek went to a study on the Gospel of John, and by the fourth study, was ready to give his life to Christ.

-That turned out to be Marek’s first step down a path that led to him becoming the first Eastern European to lead Campus Crusade in the countries of the former Soviet Union.
+That turned out to be Marek’s first step down a path that led to him becoming the first Eastern European to lead Cru in the countries of the former Soviet Union.
 His deep understanding of the culture, along with his optimistic personality and collaborative leadership style, equip him well for this task.

 A second step took place when Marek learned to explain the gospel to others and discovered that people really wanted to know about God.

 Those were the days of the trade union, Solidarity, and the Communist government was more concerned about political opposition than spiritual movements.
-Campus Crusade, known on campus as just a student group, had freedom to explain the gospel in the university.
+Campus Cru, known on campus as just a student group, had freedom to explain the gospel in the university.

 “There were informers, but we didn’t know how many,” says Ala.
 “At first, we didn’t know how people would respond to us going door-to-door.
 So we just said we would begin doing it and see what happened.
 Nobody ever stopped us.”